-Since humans have been living we’ve also been dying—best case scenario: after eight or nine decades and plenty of good times.
+Since humans have been living, we’ve also been dying—best case scenario: after eight or nine decades and plenty of good times.
 But we’re not wholly content with that.
 Never have been, probably never will be.

 In fact, working on how not to die is one of the most human things about us.
-It’s occupied the minds of everyone from ancient Chinese emperors and medieval European alchemists to now, Silicon Valley entrepreneurs.
+It’s occupied the minds of everyone from ancient Chinese emperors and medieval European alchemists to today’s Silicon Valley entrepreneurs.
 They think it’s within sight and completely different from how this quest was approached in the past.
 Or is it?

 Image courtesy of Wikimedia Commons

 Immortality Inc.: Renegade Science, Silicon Valley Billions, and the Quest to Live Forever

 The Book of Immortality: The Science, Belief, and Magic Behind Living Forever

 Silicon Valley’s Quest to Live Forever

 Lisa Berry Drago: The NBC sitcom, The Good Place, is a smart, funny take on the afterlife.
 Maybe you’ve seen it?
 Ted Danson plays Michael, an a mortal being in charge of the humans who show up in the great beyond.
 Back in 2017, they did an episode called Existential Crisis where one of those humans tries to teach him about mortality.
 Of course, since he’s immortal, Michael becomes paralyzed with anxiety when he fully grasps the concept of death.